georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

  2. The first time around, `len` is zero (the value assigned to it on line 1) and `v` is `"a"`.
  3. The statement adds 1 to the old value of `len`, producing 1, and updates `len` to refer to that new value.
  4. The next time around, `v` is `"e"` and `len` is 1, so `len` is updated to be 2.
- 5. After three more updates, `len` is 5; since there is nothing left in the vector `vowels` for R to process, the loop finishes.
+ 5. After three more updates, `len` is 5; since there no remaining elements in the vector `vowels`, the loop finishes.

-Note that a loop variable is just a variable that's being used to record progress in a loop.
-It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well:
+Note that a **loop variable** is just a **variable** that's being used to record progress in a loop.
+It still exists after the loop is over, and we can re-use variables previously defined as **loop variables** as well:

 ~~~
+# start with "letter" defined
 letter <- "z"

+# execute a for loop that uses "letter" as the loop variable
 for (letter in c("a", "b", "c")) {
   print(letter)
 }